-Patient Selection Monovision Needs Assessment
+Patient Selection

-For a good prognosis, the patient should have adequately corrected For a good programs, the patients include nave adeculately conference distance and near visual acuity in each eye.
-The amblypoic patient or the patient with significant astigmatism (greater than one [1] diopter) in one eyer may not be a good candidate for monovision with the Bausch 4 Lomb INFUSE® (kalifilcon A) One-Day Soft (Hydrophilic) Contact Lenses or Bausch 4 Lomb INFUSE® Multifocal (kalifilcon A) One-Day Soft (Hydrophilic) Contact Lenses.
+Patient Selection Monovision Needs Assessment For a good prognosis, the patient should have adequately corrected distance and near visual acuity in each eye.
+The amblyopic patient or the patient with significant astigmatism (greater than one [1] diopter) in one eye may not be a good candidate for monovision with the Bausch + Lomb INFUSE® (kalifilicon A) One-Day Soft (Hydrophilic) Contact Lenses or Bausch + Lomb INFUSE® Multifocal (kalifilicon A) One-Day Soft (Hydrophilic) Contact Lenses.

-Occupation and environmental visual demands should be considered.
-If the patient requires critical vision (visual acuity and stereopsis), it should be determined by trial whether this patient can function adequately with monovision.
+Occupational and environmental visual demands should be considered If the patient requires critical vision (visual acuity and stereopsis), it should be determined by trial whether this patient can function adequately with monovision.
 Monovision contact lens wear may not be optimal for such activities as: